Cvent

 Sheer volume

-A flat list of 50+ sessions forced attendees to manually scan every option for each day, creating choice overload with no clear path to prioritization.
+A flat list of 50+ sessions forced attendees to manually scan every option for each day, creating choice overload.

 Lack of relevance

-No clear indication of why a session might be worth attending forced attendees to read every description individually, which was time-consuming, frustrating, and error-prone.
+No indication of why a session might be worth attending required attendees to read every description individually, which was time-consuming, frustrating, and error-prone.

-The downstream effect was predictable: attendees missed valuable sessions, picked ones that weren't a good fit, and left events feeling underwhelmed.
+The downstream effect was that attendees missed valuable sessions, picked ones that weren't a good fit, and left events feeling underwhelmed.

 How might we help attendees build their event agenda so they get the most value out of the sessions and prevent cognitive overload and decision paralysis?